MicrosoftDocs/windows-dev-docs/windows-apps-src/security/web-authentication-broker.md

 }
 ```

+>[!WARNING]
-In addition to [**AuthenticateAsync**](https://msdn.microsoft.com/library/windows/apps/br212066), the [**Windows.Security.Authentication.Web**](https://msdn.microsoft.com/library/windows/apps/br227044) namespace contains an [**AuthenticateAndContinue**](https://msdn.microsoft.com/library/windows/apps/dn632425) method.
+>In addition to [**AuthenticateAsync**](https://msdn.microsoft.com/library/windows/apps/br212066), the [**Windows.Security.Authentication.Web**](https://msdn.microsoft.com/library/windows/apps/br227044) namespace contains an [**AuthenticateAndContinue**](https://msdn.microsoft.com/library/windows/apps/dn632425) method.
 Do not call this method.
 It is designed for apps targeting Windows Phone 8.1 only and is deprecated starting with Windows 10.

 ## Connecting with single sign-on (SSO).

 By default, Web authentication broker does not allow cookies to persist.
 Because of this, even if the app user indicates that they want to stay logged in (for example, by selecting a check box in the provider's login dialog), they will have to login each time they want to access resources for that provider.
 To login with SSO, your online identity provider must have enabled SSO for Web authentication broker, and your app must call the overload of [**AuthenticateAsync**](https://msdn.microsoft.com/library/windows/apps/br212068) that does not take a *callbackUri* parameter.
+This will allow persisted cookies to be stored by the web authentication broker, so that future authentication calls by the same app will not require repeated sign-in by the user (the user is effectively "logged in" until the access token expires).

-To support SSO, the online provider must allow you to register a redirect URI in the form `ms-app://`*appSID*, where *appSID* is the SID for your app.
+To support SSO, the online provider must allow you to register a redirect URI in the form `ms-app://<appSID>`, where `<appSID>` is the SID for your app.
 You can find your app's SID from the app developer page for your app, or by calling the [**GetCurrentApplicationCallbackUri**](https://msdn.microsoft.com/library/windows/apps/br212069) method.

 ```cs
 string result;